kukshaus/CommuniTrack/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-14-black)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-blue)](https://www.typescriptlang.org/)

+## 🎬 **THE ORIGIN STORY**: From Dad Drama to Digital Solution

+> *"Why did I build this?
+Well, picture this: I'm a dad of two amazing boys, trying to navigate the 'wonderful' world of post-divorce communication.
+My ex had a PhD in Creative Complaint Writing and a master's degree in Selective Memory Syndrome. 🎭*
+>
+> *Every week brought new accusations about things I supposedly said, didn't say, should have said, or said in the wrong tone.
+It was like playing telephone with someone who had clearly failed the game as a child. 📞*
+>
+> *After losing count of "But you NEVER told me that!" vs "I have the screenshot right here" conversations, I realized I needed a system.
+Not just for the legal stuff (though that became handy), but for my own sanity.
+Because apparently, keeping track of communication is harder than keeping two boys from destroying the house on a sugar high. 🏠💥*
+>
+> *So I built CommuniTrack - because life's too short to play he-said-she-said with someone who changes the rules mid-game.
+Now I document everything with the efficiency of a Swiss accountant and the paranoia of a conspiracy theorist. 🕵️‍♂️*
+>
+> *The best part?
+It actually works!
+No more "that never happened" gaslighting, no more frantic searching through months of texts, and definitely no more stress-induced coffee addiction.
+Well, maybe still the coffee addiction - I am a developer, after all. ☕"*

+**TL;DR**: Built by a dad who got tired of communication chaos and decided to code his way to clarity.
+If you're in a similar boat, this one's for you! 🚢

+---

 ## 🎯 **SITUATION**: Are you drowning in scattered communication records?

 **You're not alone.** Thousands of people struggle with: